nonsenz/mqtt_sync/readme.md

 # mqtt_sync

-simple tool that will sync one mqtt server to another.
+simple tool that will sync one mqtt server to another. you can do this by specifying a source topic string and if you like a destination prefix:

+    > ./mqtt_sync -s tcp://sourcehost:1883 -d tcp://destinationhost:1883 -t /foo/# -p /muh

+will sync like this:

+    tcp://sourcehost:1883/foo/doo/boo bar1 => tcp://destinationhost:1883/muh/foo/doo/boo bar1

 ## usage